 If you take out a map and look to the north, ([several] scriptures note Gog comes from the “far north”), you’ll find Russia and former Soviet territories.
 So it’s not surprising to see so many Bible experts point to this region.

-The website Got Questions likewise indicates that Magog refers to Russia, as follows:
+Similarly, the website Got Questions indicates that Magog refers to Russia, as follows:

 Magog is a land “in the far north,” from Israel’s point of view (Ezekiel 38:15; 39:2).
 Most Bible commentators interpret “Magog” as Russia—and, indeed, Russia is straight north of Israel, all the way up to the Arctic Circle.
 According to this view, “Rosh” is a reference to Russia. . . .